How to Grow Cathedral Bell Flowers

 Growing Annual Cathedral Bell Flowers in Your Home Flower Garden

-Annual Cathedral Bells are an outstanding flower.
-They are popular for home gardens.
+Annual Cathedral Bells plants are an outstanding flower.
+Botanically known as “Cobaea Scandens”, they are popular for home gardens.
 And, they look great on fences, trellises, and in hanging baskets.
 Large, bell-shaped flowers will bloom from summer to fall.
 Young flowers are musk-scented.
 And mature flowers take on a honey scent.
 Read this guide on “How to Grow Cathedral Bell Flowers”.
 Then, buy some Catedral Bell seeds, and you’re on your way to growing a beautiful vining plant.

-Cathedral Bells are climbers.
+The plants have bright green leaves and cup-shaped flowers.
+Cathedral Bells are fast climbers.
+The buds begin with an unpleasant odor.
+However, the flowers open to give off a sweet, floral fragrance.
 Some varieties can grow over 20 feet in a season if supported by a trellis or a fence.
 Some people grow them in planters on balconies and decks, and let them trail down the outside of the deck fence.
 They are also popular in hanging baskets.

-In addition to producing beautiful, pleasant scented blooms, Cathedral Bell flowers attract hummingbirds.
+In addition to producing beautiful, pleasant scented blooms, the flowers attract hummingbirds.

 Flowers Bloom: Summer through Fall.